coherence-community/coherence-demo/README.md

    The file [demo-cluster.yaml](yaml/demo-cluster.yaml) contains the yaml to install the two Coherence cluster roles.

-   Issue the following command to install the Coherence cluster using the `demo-cluster.yaml`:
+   Issue the following command to install the Coherence cluster using the above yaml:

    ```bash
    kubectl create --namespace coherence-demo-ns -f yaml/demo-cluster.yaml